LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 Console.WriteLine("I can never execute....");
 ```

-Hopefully, we won't ever write such code though, and if we did, our tests would give us quick feedback that things went wrong.
-More realistically, race conditions often slip into the system at integration points.
+The `First` method will not return until its source emits a sequence.
+But the code that causes this source to emit sequence is on the line _after_ the call to `First`.
+So the source can't emit a sequence until `First` returns.
+This style of deadlock, with two parties, each unable to proceed until the other proceeds, is often known as a _deadly embrace_.
+As this code shows, it's entirely possible for a deadly embrace to occur even in single threaded code.
+In fact, the single threaded nature of this code is what enables deadlock: we have two operations (waiting for the first notification, and sending the first notification) and only a single thread.
+That doesn't have to be a problem—it we'd used `FirstAsync` and attached an observer to that, `FirstAsync` would have executed its logic when the source `Subject<int>` invoked its `OnNext`.
+But that is more complex than just calling `First` and assigning the result into a variable.

+This is an oversimplified example to illustrate the behaviour, and we would never write such code in production.
+(And even if we did, it fails so quickly and consistency that we would immediately become aware of a problem.)
+But in real application code, these kinds of problems can be harder to spot.
+Race conditions often slip into the system at integration points, so the problem isn't necessarily evidence in any one piece of code: timing problems can emerge as a result of how we plug multiple pieces of code together.

 The next example may be a little harder to detect, but is only small step away from our first, unrealistic example.
-Here, we block in the constructor of a UI element which will always be created on the dispatcher.
-The blocking call is waiting for an event that can only be raised from the dispatcher, thus creating a deadlock.
+The basic idea is that we've got a subject that represents button clicks in a user interface.
+Event handlers representing user input are invoked by the UI framework—we just provide the framework with event handler methods, and it calls them for us whenever the event of interest, such as a button being clicked, occurs.
+This code calls `First` on the subject representing clicks, but it's less obvious that this might cause a problem here than it was in the preceding example:

 ```csharp
 public Window1()